theNashman/OPTRE-Frankfurt/README.md

 It focuses on stealth and speed.

 Mode: Singleplayer (MP support on the way)
-Mission Length: 30 - 45 minutes
+Mission Length: 30 - 45 minutes.

 Required Addons:

     1. CBA